The Station Charge System: Transparent, Clear and Stable

 Charges for long-distance rail passenger transport are calculated similarly to the way charges are calculated for local rail passenger transport.

-This system will be continued in 2021.
+This system will also be continued for the charges in the following years.

 End of expander content